Serving ML Models with FastAPI

 model_version=service.metadata["model_version"],

-That comment on the handler is the single most important line in the file.
-Our handlers are plain def, not async def, on purpose. model.predict() is blocking, CPU-bound work; FastAPI runs sync handlers in a threadpool so one slow prediction never freezes the event loop for everyone else.
-Drop a blocking .predict() inside an async def and you quietly serialize every concurrent request behind it — the fastest way to make a "fast" framework crawl.
-(If you genuinely need an async handler, wrap the call: await run_in_threadpool(service.predict_one, ...).)
+)The comment on that handler is the most important line in the file.
+Our handlers are plain def, not async def — on purpose. model.predict() is blocking, CPU-bound work.
+FastAPI runs sync handlers in a threadpool, so one slow prediction never freezes the event loop for everyone else.
+Put a blocking .predict() inside an async def, and every concurrent request quietly waits in line behind it — the fastest way to make a "fast" framework slow.
+(If you really need an async handler, wrap the call: await run_in_threadpool(service.predict_one, ...).)

 Run it and hit it